migmm/librarian/README.md

 [Swagger Documentation](https://www.baeldung.com/spring-rest-openapi-documentation)

 ### Extra files

-I included a [Dummy data](dummy_data.sql) to populate the database and a [Postman file](Librarian.postman_collection.json) to test the routes propertly, you can use in postman o import in another tester like [Hoppscotch](https://hoppscotch.io/)
+I included a [Dummy data](dummy_data.sql) to populate the database and a [Postman file](Librarian.postman_collection.json) to test the routes propertly, you can use in postman o you can import this file in another tester like [Hoppscotch](https://hoppscotch.io/).

 ### Contact